intel/he-toolkit/he-samples/examples/logistic-regression/README.md

 SEAL CKKS HE scheme based logistic regression.
 It will be built whenever SEAL is enabled as part of HE Toolkit build.

-This example is also capable of running a linear regression instead of the logistic regression.
-Logistic regression can be achieved by "wrapping" a mulitiple linear regression model with a sigmoid function.
+This example is also capable of running linear regression instead of logistic regression.
+Logistic regression can be achieved by ["wrapping"](https://philippmuens.com/logistic-regression-from-scratch) a [mulitiple linear regression](https://en.wikipedia.org/wiki/Linear_regression#Simple_and_multiple_linear_regression) model with a [sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function).
 The sigmoid function can be skipped by using the `--linear_regression` option, effectively running a linear regression.

 ## Requirements
 ```